+- Minutes of the previous meeting

 - Training attendance

 - Training Curriculum

 - Grading and Promotions

 - Logistics including training facilities

 - Announcements from the CAF and BCAF

 - Financial matters

 - Goals and budget for the coming year

 - Other Dojo news

 Notification - The Secretary with assistance from the Communications Officer will ensure Members are informed about items for decision at least 2 weeks before the meeting.
 Members should try to submit questions or comments to the Dojocho one week prior to the meeting, to provide time to complete any required research to properly address all questions.